Privacy Policy

 Directly from you:

--When you book one of our accommodations via our website or via email
+-When you book one of our accommodations through our website or by email.

--When you book one of our accommodations via telephone; during subsequent communications we have with you, for example via telephone, email or live chat or when you make a general enquiry.
+-When you book one of our accommodations by phone; during subsequent communications we have with you, such as by phone, email or live chat or when you make a general enquiry.

 We also collect your personal information from: